staking-foundation/docs/docs/21-economics.md

 # Diva Operator economics

-What makes Diva unique is that all ETH deposits are staked and operated by permissiones & trustless Operators.
+What makes Diva unique is that all ETH deposits are staked and operated by permissionless & trustless Operators.

 This happens in several steps, as illustrated below: